jesuejunior/rocket/README.rst

 Rocket Project
 ==============

-This's a form of simplify contianer management and scheduling
+This's a form of simplify container management and scheduling